✥ ✥ ✥

 Make sure that the PBIs reflect any and all business and development dependencies between the work tasks necessary to deliver them.
 For PBIs that depend on a particular calendar date (for example, because they are awaiting delivery of a previously ordered part with a promised delivery date) use Fixed-Date PBI.

 The team should generally not use PBIs to direct inwardly-focused work items or tasks: that confuses the value delivered with the mechanisms used to create that value.
 Such confusion can cause the business to lose its external market focus.
 PBIs tend to add value for the stakeholders, rather than to the work environment, manufacturing plant, or workspace.
+Use the Sprint Backlog for such items as these if they support development of some PBI, and use the Impediment List to log process issues and to keep them visible.

 The Development Team should manage its own work plan, or Sprint Backlog, without undue meddling from the Product Owner.
 Some items, like cleaning the shop floor, daily machine maintenance, or refactoring code, are so routine that they are not even explicit in the work plan let alone directed at the business level.
 Other internal-facing work items such as, for example, testing and writing purchase orders might be explicit in the work plan, but are unlikely to explicitly appear as PBIs.
 Sometimes, however, these items loom large enough to threaten long term value: for example, cumulative effects of ignoring daily machine maintenance, or Good Housekeeping, may leave a work environment that is unsafe or inefficient and which begs a sizeable cleanup effort.
 In such exceptional situations the Product Owner may include bugs, overdue machine maintenance, technical debt reduction, and other traditionally inward-facing items in PBIs because they have become large enough to merit business-level oversight.